 Companies lose deals to competitors for reasons that are rarely captured accurately in CRM systems.
 Structured win-loss interviews consistently reveal that the stated loss reason — typically a single CRM dropdown selection like “price” or “feature gap” — misrepresents the actual decision dynamics in over 70% of competitive losses, according to analysis across hundreds of B2B deal retrospectives.
+Building a systematic win-loss analysis program anchored in direct buyer interviews rather than rep-entered loss codes is the structural shift that separates teams improving their competitive win rate from teams stuck in the same loss patterns quarter after quarter.

 CRM loss codes suffer from three structural flaws that make them unreliable as competitive intelligence.

 First, the person entering the data is the losing rep — someone with natural incentives to externalize the loss.
 Research from Primary Intelligence, which has facilitated over 50,000 win-loss interviews, found that sales reps attribute losses to price 48% of the time, while buyers cite price as the primary factor only 23% of the time.
-The remaining gap gets filled with factors reps either didn’t observe or prefer not to report: poor discovery, missed stakeholders, or failure to build implementation confidence.
+The remaining gap gets filled with factors reps either did not observe or prefer not to report: poor discovery, missed stakeholders, or failure to build implementation confidence.

 Third, loss codes are typically entered days or weeks after the decision, filtered through the rep’s interpretation rather than the buyer’s experience.
 Memory decay and narrative simplification compress nuanced decision factors into whatever label feels most defensible during a pipeline review.